15 Jun More Than Wrinkles: 5 Surprising Uses for Botulinum toxin

 The Nefertiti Lift is a non-invasive treatment that lifts and recontours sagging, banding and crepe-y skin along the jawline and neck.
 Small doses of botulinum toxin are injected into the platysmal muscle bands of the neck (i.e. turkey neck) and along the jaw to lift and tighten the skin and muscles.
 This also gives the neck and jawline a sharper and slimmer silhouette a la Nefertiti.

 The Nefertiti Lift can be combined with Dermalift, where Microbotox is used to lift the skin.
+The results of this combination are very convincing and it’s what I’d recommend if you’re not ready for a face or neck threadlift.

 Related blogposts: